Gardening: Cottage gardens

 Cottage gardens, which emerged in Elizabethan times, appear to have originated as a local source for herbs and fruits.
 One theory is that they arose out of the Black Death of the 1340s, when the death of so many laborers made land available for small cottages with personal gardens.
-According to the late 19th-century legend of origin, these gardens were originally created by the workers that lived in the cottages of the villages, to provide them with food and herbs, with flowers planted among them for decoration.
+According to the late 19th-century legend of origin, These gardens were originally created by the workers who lived in the cottages of the villages to provide them with food and herbs, with flowers planted among them for decoration.
 Farm workers were provided with cottages that had architectural quality set in a small garden—about 1 acre—where they could grow food and keep pigs and chickens.

 Authentic gardens of the yeoman cottager would have included a beehive and livestock, and frequently a pig and sty, along with a well.
 The peasant cottager of medieval times was more interested in meat than flowers, with herbs grown for medicinal use rather than for their beauty.
-By Elizabethan times there was more prosperity, and thus more room to grow flowers.
+By Elizabethan times, there was more prosperity, and thus more room to grow flowers.
 Even the early cottage garden flowers typically had their practical use—violets were spread on the floor (for their pleasant scent and keeping out vermin); calendulas and primroses were both attractive and used in cooking.
 Others, such as sweet William and hollyhocks, were grown entirely for their beauty.